MadBomber/sqa-talib/docs/contributing.md

 - Submitting code
 - Helping other users

-Thank you for making SQA::TALib better!
+Thank you for making SQA::TAI better!